VincentTam/vincenttam.github.io/source/_posts/2014-03-22-jump-to-latex-syntax-error.markdown

 show you how, I use a GIF "animation", instead of a video, so that the file size is much smaller.

-{% imgpopup /images/posts/Jump2LaTeXSyntaxErr/vim-latex-err.gif 50% A GIF animation showing Vim-LaTeX's quickfix window %}
+{% img fancybox /images/posts/Jump2LaTeXSyntaxErr/vim-latex-err.gif 'A GIF animation showing Vim-LaTeX's quickfix window' 'fig1' %}

 Explanation: